Jaffa: Early Islamic period

-Crusader/Ayyubid period
+Crusader and Ayyubid periods

 Jaffa was captured in June 1099 during the First Crusade, and was the centre of the County of Jaffa and Ascalon, one of the vassals of the Kingdom of Jerusalem.
 One of its counts, John of Ibelin, wrote the principal book of the Assizes of the Kingdom of Jerusalem.

 Saladin conquered Jaffa in 1187.
 The city surrendered to King Richard the Lionheart on 10 September 1191, three days after the Battle of Arsuf.
 Despite efforts by Saladin to reoccupy the city in the July 1192 Battle of Jaffa, the city remained in the hands of the Crusaders.
 On 2 September 1192, the Treaty of Jaffa was formally signed, guaranteeing a three-year truce between the two armies.

 In 1229, Frederick II signed a ten-year truce in a new Treaty of Jaffa.
 He fortified the castle of Jaffa and had two inscriptions carved into city wall, one Latin and the other Arabic.
 The inscription, deciphered in 2011, describes him as the "Holy Roman Emperor" and bears the date "1229 of the Incarnation of our Lord Jesus the Messiah."